ScheintodX/jqinit.js/README.md

 What to put in my html5 page?
 -------------------------------------------------------------------------------

 Simple.
-Just put the jQuery and your own modules in `<script>` tags in the header.
+Just put the jQuery, jqinit.js and your own modules in `<script>` tags in the header.
 This should look like:

 	<script src="//google/jQuery" async></script>
 	<script src="/js/jqinit.js" async></script>
 	<script src="/js/module1.js async></script>
 	<script src="/js/module2.js async></script>

 It is a good idea to put jQuery first but it makes no big difference.
-The whole purpose of this thing is that it makes no difference.
+The whole purpose of this lib is that it makes no difference.

 How do I write a module?